AlessiaCiarla/BC2023/README.md

-# BC2023
+# BC2023 (Biologia-Computazionale)

-This is a computational biology project, where a web platform is created that analyzes samples with Rett syndrome.
+Computational Biology project dedicated to the development of an interface that interrogates transcriptomic data.